-Table 2 describes the prevalence of each activity at village level and the distribution of individual participation across the sample.
-Information on the prevalence of these activities is gathered from two levels: an interview with the village head from the IFLS Community-Facility Survey on the one hand, and the reports on activity prevalence and individual participation from the individual respondents on the other.
+Table 2 describes the prevalence of each activity at village level, along with the distribution of individual participation across the sample.
+Information on prevalence is gathered from two levels: interviews with village heads from the IFLS Community-Facility Survey, on the one hand, and reports on activity prevalence and individual participation from individual respondents, on the other.
+10

 The resulting figures confirm an almost universal prevalence of all types of activities during both survey years.
-The one exception is the cooperatives, which are present in 71 per cent (1997) and 79 per cent (2000) of the villages, respectively.
+We can hence rule out endogeneity related to the potential emergence or disappearance of activities (e.g., security groups) at village level in conflict times.
+Slightly distinct are the cooperatives, which are present in 71 per cent (1997) and 79 per cent (2000) of the villages, respectively.

-Conditional on individual knowledge of existing activities, we observe significant differences in participation rates across activity categories and over time.
-In 1997, local governance events and social services are frequented by around 50 per cent of those individuals aware of their existence.
-Participation in activities related to infrastructural development and neighbourhood security groups is substantially higher, while comparably low participation rates are reported for cooperatives.
-We observe a substantial decline in citizen participation between 1997 and 2000.
-Across categories, people appear less willing to engage in common activities during the early phase of the country's transition.
-We include a time dummy in the regression analysis to distinguish this general trend in the post New Order period, in particular from the effect of violent conflict.
+We observe significant differences in participation rates across activity categories and over time.
+11 In 1997, local governance events and social services are frequented by around 50 per cent of those individuals aware of their existence, whereas participation in activities related to infrastructural development and neighbourhood security groups is substantially higher.
+Comparably low participation rates are reported for cooperatives both in 1997 and 2000.

-&lt;sup>6 Additionally, the interview with the head of the women's group provides information on the existence of cooperatives.
-We therefore assume the prevalence of an activity when either the village head states the existence or when at least one surveyed village member reports participation.
+&lt;sup>10 Additionally, interviews with the heads of the women's groups provides information on the existence of cooperatives.
+We therefore assume the prevalence of an activity when either the village head, or his wife, state the existence, or when at least one surveyed village member reports participation.